Our Services

 People with diabetes are at higher risk due to:

-If you have diabetes and notice a wound that isn't healing, darkening skin, or signs of infection, you can use a free AI-powered symptom checker to assess your Diabetic Gangrene risk and better understand when to seek medical care.
+If you have diabetes and notice a wound that isn't healing, darkening skin, or signs of infection, it's important to assess your symptoms promptly and understand when to seek medical care.

 Symptoms vary depending on the type, but warning signs may include: